21 Top Venture Capital Firms

 About

-For 50 years, Bessemer Venture Partners has been investing in industry-defining companies such as Pinterest, Shopify, and LinkedIn, to name a few.
+As one of the oldest venture capital firms, Bessemer Venture Partners has been investing in innovative technology companies such as Pinterest, Shopify, and LinkedIn for 50 years.
 With close to $20 billion in assets under management today, the mission of this firm is to financially back startup entrepreneurs that will create lasting change and inform the future.

 Best For